 Last, but not least, candid shots of any kind are a wonderful way to capture happy memories on the big day.
 The grand exit doesn’t have to be the only way to see your guests celebrating.
 Pictures of people dancing can occasionally lead to awkward photos, but they also showcase all the joy and energy of the reception.
 Instead of just getting photos of your luxe lounge area, make sure there’s evidence of people actually using it!

-Find out what four things can ruin your wedding photos and how to help your photographer capture all the special details.
+Find out how to choose the right photographer, discover what four things can ruin your wedding photos and how to help your photographer capture all the special details.